 Men compete in six NCAA Division II and CACC sports:

 - Cross Country

 - Outdoor Track & Field

-Georgian Court offers nearly 100 clubs, honor societies, and special-interest organizations, including:
+Georgian Court offers more than 60 clubs, honor societies, and special-interest organizations, including:

 - Black Student Union